Get experience and skills to help find a job and contribute to your local community.

 What activities can I be involved in?

 Take part in Work for the Dole to keep receiving your income support if you are in Workforce Australia and have mutual obligation requirements.
 MatchWorks has a range of activities aligned to local ‘Skills in Demand’ available to job seekers who are required to undertake an approved Work for the Dole Phase activity.
 A Work for the Dole placement may be working as part of a team or an individual placement with a host organisation.
-Visit Work for the Dole activities for more details.
+Visit Work for the Dole activities page for more details.

 How do I travel to a Work for the Dole activity?